Estimated reading time: 4 minutes

 What you need to get started as a loan broker.

 You can become a business loan broker with a high school diploma or a GED.
-That said, having a bachelor’s degree in finance, business administration, or economics will expand your knowledge.
+A bachelor’s degree in finance, business administration, or economics will expand your knowledge.
 Once you have decided to become a loan broker, you will need training.
-You can check online to learn about the various online and in-person broker training programs that are available.
+You can check online to learn about the various online and in-person broker training programs.

 Typical broker training programs take 1-2 weeks to complete, and you will learn how to evaluate and assess loan applications, network with lending sources, and market your broker business.
 More extended programs are available if you want training that covers more topics.

-Some states require brokers to be licensed, so check online to learn the guidelines and requirements for the state in which you live.
-A business accountant or attorney will also be able to guide you in the right direction when it comes to licensing.
+Some states require brokers to be licensed, so check online to learn the guidelines and requirements for the state where you live.
+A business accountant or attorney can also guide you in the right direction regarding licensing.

 Starting your loan broker business.